FamilySearch/GEDCOM-registries/README.md

     - `standard` if the YAML file represents a concept from the official [FamilySearch GEDCOM 7 specification](https://gedcom.io/)
     - `extension` if the YAML file is defined by a third party

-The `standard-addenda/`directory contains information to be added to standard YAML files.
+The `standard-addenda/` directory contains information to be added to standard YAML files.
 Standard files are extracted automatically from the official specification, but can be augmented with additional non-normative information such as known extension substructures, help text, etc.

 The `tools/` directory contains various files and stripts for assisting in maintaining this repository.
 Notably, that includes a YAML schema validator that should be used by any new or edited YAML before it is pushed to the repository.

-# Proposing addenda or changes
+# Proposing changes or new files

 To propose a new entry or change to an existing entry,